hubmapconsortium/ingest-validation-tools/docs/ims/index.md

 <a name="desi_solvent_flow_rate"></a>
 ##### [`desi_solvent_flow_rate`](#desi_solvent_flow_rate)
-TODO.
+The rate of flow of the solvent into a spray.
 Leave blank if not applicable.

 | constraint | value |
 | --- | --- |